skillrepos/aia-day2-b/labs.md

 <br><br>

-6. The server should start and initialize its knowledge base. **This will take awhile to index the PDFs and be ready.** You'll see:
+5. The server should start and initialize its knowledge base.
+(You can scroll back up to see some output.)
+It will do:

    - Loading of the embedding model (all-MiniLM-L6-v2)
    - Initialization of ChromaDB at ./mcp_chroma_db